 Mentoring: Environmental, natural resource, and science professionals, faculty, and college students volunteer as mentors to high school students.
 Mentors not only support students in conducting rigorous research projects, but also serve as important role models, motivating students to pursue college degrees and careers in environmental and natural resource fields.

 Research projects: With the support of their mentor, students design and conduct an experimental research project based on an environmental topic of their choice.
 Through the process, students develop critical thinking, analytic, and communication skills vital to their success in college and future careers.

 Stewardship: Throughout the EnvironMentors program year, students have multiple opportunities to engage in the local environment, including visits to wildlife refuges, weekend camping trips, habitat restoration or invasive species removal, and water quality sampling.

 College preparation: EnvironMentors provides students with a range of college preparation activities, including exposure to a college campus, labs, and library; assistance with college applications and financial aid; and an introduction to environmental and natural resource degree programs.

 National Science Fair: Each summer, GCSE hosts the EnvironMentors National Science Fair and Awards Ceremony.
-Up to three students from each of our EnvironMentors chapters travel to Washington, D.C., to present their research and compete for college scholarships.
+Students from each of our EnvironMentors chapters travel to Washington, D.C., to present their research and compete for college scholarships.
 The National Fair is an opportunity for students to learn more about our nation’s capital, to meet fellow EnvironMentors students, and learn the role science plays in environmental decision-making.